a-r-ya/karpov-courses-sql-simulator-solutions/README.md

 # karpov-courses-sql-simulator-solutions
-My solutions for the course SQL Simulator by [karpov.courses](https://karpov.courses/simulator-sql) (RU).
+My solutions for the course [SQL Simulator](https://karpov.courses/simulator-sql) by karpov.courses.